• Skip to primary navigation

 • Preheat your oven to 180℃ (160℃ for fan ovens) and line an 8x10-inch baking tin.

-• Mix in the eggs, flour and milk, a little bit at a time, until you have a smooth cake batter.
+• Mix in the eggs, flour and milk, a little bit at a time, until you have a smooth, thick cake batter.

 • Transfer the batter to your lined tin and spread it out evenly.
 Bake for 25-30 minutes, until a toothpick comes out clean.